 - In Mass Effect: Andromeda, if the player opts for the female Player Character, she mentions in the prologue that she never lets her brother forget the fact that he's a minute younger.

 - In No More Heroes, we find out that Travis and Henry are twin brothers; however, it is not discussed until the sequel (in an overly long answering machine message) that Henry is supposedly the older twin, something Travis is quick to make a snarky remark on:

 Travis: Big brother?
 How do you know I didn't pop out first?

-Completely averted in Super Mario Bros.
+- Averted in Super Mario Bros.
 Whenever he's not a Heroic Mime like his brother, Luigi is more than happy to address Mario as "Big bro" or something similar.
 Particularly noticeable in Super Paper Mario's epilogue, where it's the very first thing you read.

 Jan: Jace, we're twins.
 You're only two minutes older than me.

-Rugrats: Lil is 2 minutes older than Phil, continued to come up in arguments in All Grown Up.
+- Rugrats (1991): Lil is 2 minutes older than Phil, continued to come up in arguments in All Grown Up.

-In one episode of Kim Possible, Dr. Director's evil (fraternal) twin is four minutes older, and blames his megomaniacal ambitions on the fact she didn't defer to him as a kid.
+- In one episode of Kim Possible, Dr. Director's evil (fraternal) twin is four minutes older, and blames his megomaniacal ambitions on the fact she didn't defer to him as a kid.

 Gemini: Four minutes, four years, the point is I am the older brother and she never respected that!